TheSkeward/fletcher/commands.md

 #### 🔗 (:link:)
  same as 🔖 without message preview.
 Useful for getting a message link for copy on mobile.

+## Paste (`!paste`):
+#### 0-args
+ sends a message to the channel with the last message DMed by Fletcher to the calling user.
+This is often used in conjunction with 🔗 (:link:) to paste the last copied link.

 ## Math (`!math` or `!latex`):
 #### 1-args (mathexpression)
  render math in LaTeX format. mathexpression is wrapped in $$.